 Indian journalist, Meher Tatna, became president of the Hollywood Foreign Press Association – best known for hosting the Golden Globe awards – at a critical time for Hollywood.
 It was the height of the #MeToo and #TimesUp movements highlighting the sexual harassment, discrimination and gender inequality prevalent in both the film industry and society at large.

 With actresses wearing black on the red carpet in a show of solidarity, the mood coming into the award season’s first big event, the Golden Globes, was somber.
-But in a nod to her Indian heritage and for her mother who was watching from Mumbai, Tatna chose to wear a red Anamika Khanna gown instead.
+But in a nod to her Indian heritage, Tatna chose to wear a red Anamika Khanna gown instead.
 The onslaught of criticism that followed was surprising, to say the least.
 “I was totally taken aback,” Tatna told us.
 “I thought nobody would really care because the president is not a celebrity.”